ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. `test_system_message`: Assertion error, response doesn't start with 'Hark!'

 ## Learnings from Test Failures
-- The implemented changes have partially resolved the issue with Shakespearean response generation, but the test `test_system_message` is still failing.
+- The implemented changes did not fully resolve the issue with Shakespearean response generation.
-- The system message handling is still not consistent, particularly for Shakespearean language instructions.
+- The system message handling is still inconsistent, particularly for Shakespearean language instructions.
+- The current implementation is prioritizing general response formatting over specific system message instructions.
-- The response prefix application logic is not correctly handling the Shakespearean prefix "Hark!" in all cases.
+- The Shakespearean prefix is not being applied consistently, even when a Shakespearean system message is detected.
-- The Shakespearean mode tracking through the `self.is_shakespearean` flag is not being used consistently throughout the response generation process.
+- The `self.is_shakespearean` flag may not be properly set or used throughout the response generation process.

 ## Hypotheses (Ranked by Likelihood)

 1. Incomplete Response Prefix Application (Highest Likelihood)
    - The `_apply_response_prefix` method may not be correctly applying the Shakespearean prefix "Hark!" when needed.
    - Validation: Review and update the `_apply_response_prefix` method, ensuring it consistently applies "Hark!" for Shakespearean responses.
-   - Status: To be implemented and tested.
+   - Status: Implemented and awaiting test results.

 2. Inconsistent Shakespearean Mode Tracking (High Likelihood)
    - The `self.is_shakespearean` flag may not be set correctly or checked consistently throughout the response generation process.
    - Validation: Implement a clear and consistent method for setting and checking the Shakespearean mode throughout the `_generate_response` method.
-   - Status: To be implemented and tested.
+   - Status: Implemented and awaiting test results.

 3. Incorrect System Message Processing (Medium Likelihood)
    - The `_process_system_message` method may not be correctly identifying or processing the Shakespearean system message.
    - Validation: Review and update the system message processing logic, ensuring it correctly identifies and handles Shakespearean instructions.
-   - Status: To be implemented and tested.
+   - Status: Implemented and awaiting test results.

 4. Model-Specific Behavior Interference (Low Likelihood)
    - The model-specific behavior implementation might be overriding the Shakespearean response generation.